grame-cncm/faustdoc/src/workshops/2020-04-10-faust-juce.md

 ### Creating a New Empty JUCE Plug-In Project

 The steps are the same as for the [mono synthesizer tutorial](#simple-monophonic-synth-plug-in) except that the "Plug-in is a Synth" checkbox shouldn't be checked this time.
-For this example, we decided to give a very bad and explicit name to our plug-in project: "Effect.""
+For this example, we decided to give a very bad and explicit name to our plug-in project: "Effect."

 Finally, import the C++ file generated in the previous step (i.e., `FaustEffect.h`) in your project.